alanngnet/CoverHunterMPS/README.md

 `python -m tools.identify data/covers80 training/covers80 query.wav -save query.npy`

 Future goal and call for help: How do we take this command-line solution for inference and productionize it for broader use outside the context of the specific machine where this CoverHunterMPS project was installed?

+### Centroids Option

+If you chose to generate work embeddings using `compute_centroids`, you can optionally have the `identify` script return matching works instead of matching performances.
+Use the `-centroids` flag like this:

+`python -m tools.identify data/covers80 training/covers80 query.wav -top=10 -centroids`

+See the comments just before the `if radii and args.centroids:` line of the script to also consider whether or not to use the confidence-radius filtering option, and then tune the `min_threshold` and `padding` constants for your model based on running query experiments to get your desired inference results.

 ## Adding New Works to a Model's Knowledge